Skip to main content

 // PaywallError is automatically handled

-app.post('/api/tasks', payable.http(createTask));
+app.post('/api/tasks', payable.http(createTask))

 Custom Error Handling